-If I had the chance to go to the beach now, this is probably how it would look like.
+If I had the chance to go to the beach now, this is probably what it would look like.
 And this is just the first of our 10 beaches in art.
 Pablo Picasso painted this small gouache panel in 1922 during his “Neoclassical period.”
 This period in his career started after he visited Italy in 1917.
-We may call it the Neoclassical period, but Picasso, as always, does not blindly conform, as the women are far from classical beauties.
+We may call it the Neoclassical period, but Picasso, as always, does not blindly conform, as women are far from classical beauties.
 They may be wearing classical dresses, but they are falling out of them.
 The key here is their energy and the joy of movement.
 They may be compared to maenads, the worshippers of Dionysus.

 Interestingly, despite the original panel being small, it has been also used in an oversized version as the curtain of Le Train Bleu.
-This was a new ballet, with a chic and amusing storyline by Jean Cocteau, scenery by Laurens, costumes by Coco Chanel, and music by Milhaud, and it was first performed by Diaghilev’s Ballets Russes at the Theatre des Champs-Elysees on the 20 of June, 1924.
-Not surprisingly, the theme was games on the beach.
+This was a new ballet, with a chic and amusing storyline by Jean Cocteau, scenery by Laurens, costumes by Coco Chanel, and music by Milhaud, and it was first performed by Diaghilev’s Ballets Russes at the Theatre des Champs-Elysees on the 20 of June 1924.
+Not surprisingly, the theme was gaming on the beach.

 There is of course another way to go to the beach – in style.
 With umbrellas and proper chairs, keeping the sense of decorum.
-Claude Monet painted here his wife Camille with a friend, Madame Boudin, wife of his mentor Eugene Boudin.
+Claude Monet painted here his wife Camille with a friend, Madame Boudin, the wife of his mentor Eugene Boudin.
 There are grains of sand stuck to the paintwork, which means the painting was at least partially done on the spot.
 The framing here is very interesting, closer to what we’d expect from photography than a painting, with the view of the beach framed by the two women.

 What we often look for at the beach is space.
 People a bit further away from us and the amazing freedom of the vast sand, sea, and even vaster sky.
 The ability to breathe in deeply.
 David Cox painted a series of oils showing the beach at Rhyl in 1854 when he was 71.
 Three of those paintings survived.
 Cox primarily painted with watercolors, so this move to oil quite late in his career was a bold one.
 Nonetheless, he shows full mastery of the medium, evoking space and light with ease.